sfkappes/NG_documentation/docs/source/architecture.rst

 **Introduction**

-The NCSA Nightingale cluster is a HIPAA-compliant HPC environment created to support UIUC researchers and collaborators who engage in analysis of sensitive data, like electronic Protected Health Information (ePHI).
-The cluster resides within a secure environment and follows HIPAA standards and University of Illinois policies and procedures to ensure conformance and protection of ePHI.
+The NCSA Nightingale cluster is a HIPAA-capable RedHat Linux OS High-Performance Computing (HPC) environment created to support UIUC researchers and collaborators who engage in analysis of regulated sensitive data, like electronic Protected Health Information (ePHI) or CUI.
+The cluster resides within a secure environment and follows NCSA and University of Illinois security policies and procedures to ensure conformance and protection of ePHI, CUI, and other such data types.

 |